 2.4.3 Can LCAs determine whether something is sustainable?

 - No, because LCA does not consider the number of users or needs and the broader value or importance of any given product or activity.

 - LCA quantifies impacts but does not give “sustainability” thresholds.

 - LCA cannot address broader societal questions about the impacts of consumption and consumerism in society in general.

 - LCA results are indispensable as an aid to making assessments about sustainability.

 The LCA measurement of a product is useful when comparing different products with a similar function, but in the context of sustainability this needs to be estimated in terms of how much of the product is used in absolute terms, what the trends are in its usage, what value it has for society and other social and ethical aspects of its production or use.

 For example, if the GHG of a certain food product is very high per kg, but consumption levels are very low, then its overall impact might be lower than a product with lower GHG per kg but which is consumed in large quantities.
-Similarly, if a food product has a high nutritional value then this should be considered within the perspective of society’s needs.
+Similarly, if a food product has a high nutritional value then this should be considered within the perspective of society’s needs for nutritious healthy diets.
 Certain animal production systems may have higher GHG impacts than others, but the welfare of the animals raised may be better than those reared in lower GHG-impact systems.